US toll-free: 1 (800) 948-5563 International: +1 (843) 849-0283

 ABDASC

-Antiquarian Book Dealers Association of South Carolina
+Antiquarian Book Dealers' Association of South Carolina

 The South Carolina Book Dealers' Association is made up of persons and businesses in South Carolina USA, engaged in the selling of rare and out-of-print books.
 The Association fosters the appreciation and sales of antiquarian books, prints and manuscripts and promotes professional and ethical standards for its members.
 Books Tell You Why has been a member of the ABDASC since 2007.